kool-dev/kool/docs/3-Docker-Images/1-Introduction.md

 - Java images: https://github.com/kool-dev/docker-java
 - DevOps images: https://github.com/kool-dev/docker-toolkit

 > Disclaimer: Kool Docker images follow our recommended best practices, which are aimed at making your life easier.
-However, you can use the **Kool CLI** with any Docker images you like - assuming you know what you're doing :).
+However, you can use the **Kool CLI** with any Docker images you like - assuming you know what you're doing.